Introduction

 1. Haydn: The first movement of a sonata of the competitor‘s choice, without repeats.

-2. J. S. Bach: One Prelude and Fugue from the ”Well-Tempered Clavier” Book I or ll.
+2. J. S. Bach: One Prelude and Fugue from the ”Well-Tempered Clavier” Book I or II.

 3. An etude by Chopin, Liszt, Saint-Saëns, Debussy, Rachmaninoff, Scriabin or Ligeti.